-A pre-bid meeting followed by a site visit will occur in Town Hall, Conference Room 2 on Wednesday, October 9, 2019, at 10:00 am; the site walk will start at approximately 11:30 am.
+A pre-bid meeting followed by a site visit will occur in Town Hall, Conference Room 2 on Wednesday, January 29, 2020, at 10:00 am; the site walk will start at approximately 11:30 am.
 All Respondents are strongly encouraged to visit the Site at the arranged site walk before submitting a proposal.
-The text of all questions that the Town determines relevant, and the answers provided, will be forwarded to all prospective firms who have requested a copy of the RFP by October 23, 2019.
+The text of all questions received during the pre-bid meeting and site visit that the Town determines relevant, and the answers provided, will be forwarded to all prospective firms who have requested a copy of the RFP by Friday, February 14, 2020.